Mandatory Registration Frequently Asked Questions

 If you experience any of the above issues, please try to recover your logon by going to the Logon Recovery page.
 If you are unable to recover your logon, please contact us at 1-888-258-9966.
 Our staff are ready to assist you in recovering your account.

 Anyone who is able to logon to JobCenterofWisconsin.com, but is having difficulty completing the registration process can visit one of DWD’s many local Job Centers for additional assistance.
 You can also call toll-free at 1-888-258-9966 for help with completing the registration process.

-If you have questions on your UI claim, please contact our UI staff toll free at 1-800-494-4944.
+If you have questions regarding your Unemployment Insurance (UI) Benefit claim, go online at https://my.unemployment.wisconsin.gov.
+For help using online services or if you are truly unable to go online call 414-435-7069 during business hours.
 Job Service staff are not able to answer questions about your UI claim.

 Why does the Department require registration with Wisconsin Job Service?

 Registration is a requirement of the UI program for those who by law must register for work, and it connects claimants directly to Wisconsin Job Service programs and services.
 These resources focus on connecting job seekers to current openings.

 What is the purpose of this new requirement?

 To be clear, the requirement is not new.
 Work registration is a long-standing federal requirement for claimants who receive Unemployment Insurance (UI) benefits.
 Each state determines how best to implement the requirement.
 In Wisconsin and many other states, claimants are required to register on their state labor exchange (claimants will not know what the state labor exchange is), which in Wisconsin is JobCenterofWisconsin.com.